The Fat Burning Secrets that Everyone Needs to Know

 Burning fat is NOT about calories or even exercise.
-Helping your body properly metabolise fat is about the food you eat and when you eat it.
+Helping your body properly metabolize fat is about the food you eat and when you eat it.

-By not working with your body’s fat-metabolizing system; you are at a disadvantage in the fat-loss battle everyone seems to be fighting.
+When you don’t work with your body’s fat-metabolizing system; you are at a disadvantage in the fat-loss battle it feels like you are losing.

 The simple formula of eating less and exercising more is just not cutting it as a way to achieve and maintain a healthy weight!

 The body is complex and it has way more to do than worry if you like how you look in the mirror on any particular day.
 It is busy with survival and does not cater to your aesthetic whims on a daily basis.

 That’s a good thing by the way–though sometimes frustrating

 However, your body is concerned with fat.
 Your survival depends on the body moving and using fat.
 Fat is a good thing believe it or not.

 Yet, our obsession with getting and eating fat has inadvertently caused entire generations to totally screw up their fat-metabolizing systems.

 One of the things always going on inside your body is the movement of fat into and out of your cells.
 This goes on all day, everyday.